 John D. Norton (HPS) History and philosophy of modern physics: the scientific work of Albert Einstein, space, time and general relativity, thermal and statistical physics.

-David Wallace (Mellon Professor of HPS and Philosophy) Quantum mechanics, especially the Everett intepretation, quantum field theory, statistical mechanics, general relativity, symmetry and gauge theory.
+David Wallace (Mellon Professor of HPS and Philosophy) Quantum mechanics, especially the Everett interpretation, quantum field theory, thermal and statistical physics, classical and quantum gravity, symmetry and gauge theory.

 Robert Batterman (Philosophy) Foundations of statistical physics, dynamical systems and chaos, asymptotic reasoning, mathematical idealizations, the philosophy of applied mathematics, explanation, reduction, and emergence.